Content Writer at SocialBee

 When it comes to ads, she says “There will always be free options, and we can’t enshittify the network with ads.
 This is where federation comes in.
 The fact that anyone can self-host and anyone can build on the software means that we’ll never be able to degrade the user experience in a way where people want to leave.”

-This setup allows users to focus more on posts from their friends and other accounts they follow, without being interrupted by ads trying to grab attention.
+This setup allows users to focus more on posts from their friends and other accounts they follow, without being interrupted by ads trying to grab their attention.

 10. Bluesky doesn’t offer analytics tools

 Bluesky currently doesn’t provide analytics tools for tracking post performance or engagement.
 On X, these tools are available but only through the X Premium subscription.
-With X Premium, users can track how their tweets are performing, monitor follower growth, and get insights into post engagement, helping them refine their content strategy.
+With X Premium, users can track how their tweets are performing, monitor follower growth, analyze user activity, and get insights into post engagement, helping them refine their content strategy.

-Without a similar analytics feature on Bluesky, users don’t have the same access to data that can help them understand how their content is resonating with followers.
+Without a similar advanced analytics feature on Bluesky, users don’t have the same access to data that can help them understand how their content is resonating with followers.
 For creators and businesses who rely on analytics to guide their strategies, X’s X Premium plan offers an advantage, while Bluesky remains more basic in terms of performance tracking.

 11. You can’t customize your Bluesky profile beyond basic info